oaljoundi/CBL-Mariner/docs/index.md

 This is the official Mariner Linux build system.
 You can use this repository to build a bootable Mariner Linux image and use it either as a standalone VM image or as an AKS container host where you can host your Kubernetes containers.

-[Mariner containers should be called out as an explicit use case]
+Mariner container host can be used in place of other Linux container host images available through Azure Marketplace.
+Container hosts using Mariner come with the added benefit of being fully supported internally by microsoft.
+So if you are using other container images, consider making it part of your plan to switch your containers fully to Mariner instead.

-Mariner Linux is a Linux container host optimized for Azure/AKS cloud compute platforms offered by Microsoft.
+Mariner Linux used as a Linux container host optimized for Azure/AKS cloud compute platforms offered by Microsoft.
 Mariner is a lightweight operating system extendable using custom packages and tools.

 Mariner is being developed by Azure Edge & Platform to power various use cases ranging from Azure services to powering IoT infrastructure.
-Mariner is the recommended Linux distribution for use with Microsoft products.
-[I'm not sure if we want to say this just yet, but up to Jim]
+Mariner is the recommended Linux distribution for use with Microsoft cloud services and related products.

 If you have any questions about Mariner that are not answered in this documentation, we strongly encourage you to get in touch with us at